 AffordableHomeAdvice - 19-Aug-16 @ 2:26 PM

-Hello, Is it possible to use friends as a mortgage guarantor if they are willing and able?
+Is it possible to use friends as a mortgage guarantor if they are willing and able?
 It seems that it is always direct family that are used, but our friends have a better financial position to support us.
 My wife is self employed and so although we are able to pay the mortgage and deposit, we can not borrow the full amount.
 If not, how viable is a shared ownership agreement between us and our friends.
-Thanks, NC.

 NC - 19-Aug-16 @ 8:21 AM